Alpine: Concerning high mountains, originally, concerning the Alps.

 AMS (Acute Mountain Sickness): Symptoms of low blood oxygen level due to high altitude: headache, loss of appetite, nausea, vomiting, malaise and disturbed sleep.
 Hypoxia is a related debilitating lack of oxygen.

 Anchor: Point where the rope is secured to the snow, ice or rock with fixed bolts, rocks or non-fixed gear to provide protection against a fall.
 An equalized anchor system places equal weight on multiple devices to reduce the chance of failure.
-Any individual anchor point, whether one piece of protection or an equalized anchor system, must be able to hold a fall.
-The condition of the rock, snow or ice determines whether an individual anchor device will provide adequate security or whether an equalized anchor is required.
+Any individual anchor point, whether one piece of protection or an anchor system, must be able to hold a fall.
+The condition of the rock, snow or ice determines whether an individual anchor device will provide adequate security or whether an anchor system is required.

 Approach: The section of the climb leading up to the technical section of the climb.